 Make no mistake – employee advocacy is an investment of time and money.
 However, some platforms are cheaper than others, and in any case, it’s an investment that’s worth making.
 The reason for this is clear.
 Engaging employees in brand communication allows you to widen your audience; while at the same time targeting end users who are more likely to engage with brand content because it has been shared by someone they know.

 Employee advocacy also has internal benefits; it makes it easy for your employees to stay informed about company-wide activity, empowers departments to share information about their respective activity, and drives a culture based on ownership and open communication.

 “If I Launch Employee Advocacy, I’ll Lose Control of Brand Messages”

 Some companies are afraid that employee advocacy will prevent them from controlling the brand image that is so carefully diffused through official accounts.
-But the fact is that in today’s increasingly competitive social media landscape, communicating via brand accounts alone isn’t enough to stay relevant.
-Companies therefore need to embrace the power of word of mouth marketing, user recommendations and brand advocacy by engaging individuals to vouch for the organization.
+But the fact is that in today’s increasingly competitive social media landscape; communicating via brand accounts alone isn’t enough to stay relevant.
+Companies therefore need to embrace the power of word of mouth marketing, user recommendations, and brand advocacy; as well as engage individuals to vouch for the organization.

 Engaging employees to share brand messages on their own social networks doesn’t just generate visibility; it boosts credibility.
 This is because social media users, who are often wary of ads, trust content that comes directly from people they know.
-With many people now looking to connect with a company through individual employees rather than official brand accounts, employee advocacy is the ideal way of organizing brand communication and providing training for employees, so that they can share content safe in the knowledge that what they say is in line with overall company messages.
+With many people now looking to connect with a company through individual employees rather than official brand accounts; employee advocacy is the ideal way of organizing brand communication and providing training for employees.
+That way, they can share content safe in the knowledge that what they say is in line with overall company messages.